ben-meeker/themancavedashboard/README.md

 ## 🐛 Troubleshooting

 **Dashboard not loading?**
-- Check `docker logs mancave-dashboard`
+- Check logs: `docker compose logs backend` or `docker compose logs frontend`
 - Verify your `config.json` is valid JSON
 - Ensure your `.env` file has the correct API keys
+- Check all services are healthy: `docker compose ps`

 **Widget shows "Not Configured"?**
 - Add required config to `config.json` under that widget
 - Add required API keys to `.env`
-- Restart: `docker-compose restart`
+- Restart: `docker compose restart backend`

 **Photos not showing?**
 - Ensure photos are in the `photos/` folder